 3. Karura Forest – Nairobi

-Karura Forest appeals to those looking to indulge in hiking without leaving Nairobi city.
+Karura Forest appeals to those wanting to hike without leaving Nairobi city.
 This urban forest is open to the public daily, from 6 am to 6 pm.
 However, there’s no entry after 5:45 pm.
 Trails are well-marked and for all skill levels.
 They stretch 5, 10, and 15 kilometers (3.11, 6.21, and 9.32 miles).

 While hiking, you might come across waterfalls and caves.
 And if you’re lucky, you may spot some of the forest’s resident animals, including monkeys.
 Daily entry charges are as follows: Adults: 100 KES (Citizens); 200 KES (East African residents); 600 (Non-residents).
 Children below 13 years pay half that amount.